sylphlab/zen-coder/memory-bank/activeContext.md

 - **Future:** Test image upload functionality thoroughly across different providers.

 ## Debugging Notes
++ - **Settings Page Infinite Loop (Refactored - Atom Lifecycle):** The loop persisted.
+Refactored `SettingPage.tsx` into smaller components.
+Moved subscription logic (subscribe/unsubscribe messages) from component `useEffect` hooks to the `onMount`/`onUnmount` lifecycle methods of the corresponding Jotai atoms in `atoms.ts`.
+Corrected `atomWithDefault` usage and added null checks in components.
+This is the recommended Jotai pattern for managing side effects tied to atom state.
 + - **Model Input Field (Fixed):** The `useEffect` hook in `ModelSelector.tsx` was incorrectly overwriting `inputValue`.
 Fixed by adjusting the dependency array to only react to external prop changes (`selectedProviderId`, `selectedModelId`).
 - **TypeScript Errors in `SendMessageHandler.ts`:** Resolved import path issue.
 Remaining errors related to `HistoryManager` and `AiService` expecting `string` instead of `UiMessageContentPart[]` will be addressed by updating those files.
 - **Filesystem Test (`filesystem.test.ts`):** Added tests for `readFileTool`.
 Fixed TS errors related to `StreamData` mock and missing `encoding` parameter in tool calls.